mvelosop/explore-docker-vscode/README.md

 # explore-docker-vscode

-This is a repo to explore Docker-related development with VS Code.
+In this repo we explore Docker-related development with VS Code.

-It contains **VERY** simple Web App + REST API applications, to explore development and containerization using VS Code, VS Code extensions and CLI tools.

 - [Overview](#overview)
 - [Details](#details)